This guide covers all usage patterns for gtfs-sqljs, from basic setup to advanced features like GTFS Realtime and smart caching.

 const tripIds = trips.map(t => t.trip_id);

-const orderedStops = gtfs.buildOrderedStopList(tripIds);
+const orderedStops = await gtfs.buildOrderedStopList(tripIds);

 // Now display a timetable with all possible stops